Gulfy034/acnb-loader/README.md

 🚀 Loading theme js file for awescnb.

+removed jQuery for the package, added support with ES6+TS

 Loader receives a configuration object, mounts the object to window, and then loads the corresponding theme file according to the `configurationObject.theme.name` in the incoming object.

 ## Usage